 In summary, you should use Yelp to reveal everything you want your target audience to know about your business.
 If people want to let this single website determine if they belong to your target audience, give them all the information they need to make an educated choice.

 17. Flash Sales/Sense of Urgency

 You can thank social media for exposing the incredible potential of flash sales.
-Here’s how it works: Your company offers an extreme discount (i.e. 50-75% off) but for a very short amount of time (usually a few hours to a few days).
-People love saving big, especially on trendy items like clothing, technology or food.
+Here’s how it works: Your company offers an extreme discount (i.e., 50-75% off) but for a very short amount of time (usually a few hours to a few days).
+People love saving big, especially on trendy items like clothing, technology, or food.
 Between social media and word-of-mouth marketing, it’s not long before everyone and their mother knows about the sale.

 Businesses often promote flash sales a few weeks before they occur, which runs the risk of customers forgetting about their new coupon code.
-You can avoid this by announcing flash sales during your longer-term promotions, like holiday or back-to-school sales.
+You can avoid this by announcing flash sales during your longer-term promotions, like a holiday or back-to-school sales.

 18. Create Your Own Infographics

 Researching industry-related data could uncover myriad valuable statistics.
 You can put this plethora of information to use through infographics, which can do wonders for growing businesses looking to grab attention.
 The design of infographics makes them very easy to understand, mainly because they communicate vital information so quickly.
 The less time it takes to illustrate your point, the higher the likelihood of social media likes and shares.

 Infographics will also cost you very little time and money to create.
 You don’t need any graphic design experience, and most infographics you’ve seen likely required just one free tool.